Eugen Kvaternik: Preparations for the Rakovica revolt

-While in Torino in June 1864, Kvaternik met with Ante Rakijaš, a former military cadet who had deserted.
+While in Turin in June 1864, Kvaternik met with Ante Rakijaš, a former military cadet who had deserted.
 Rakijaš, a Croatian nationalist educated in Graz, served as Kvaternik's main assistant.
 In November 1864 both of them planned a revolt that would occur in spring 1865.
-Rakijaš obtained a fake passport and moved from Torino to Ancona, waiting for a chance to enter Dalmatia.
+Rakijaš obtained a fake passport and moved from Turin to Ancona, waiting for a chance to enter Dalmatia.
 In early 1865 he went to Brač, and from there to Split and later to Sinj, from where he went to Knin.
 In Knin, he tried to instigate an uprising.
 He failed and was arrested and sentenced to eleven months in prison in Zadar.

 Due to the arrest of Rakijaš, Kvaternik realized that their plan for a revolt had failed, so he also returned to Croatia.
 But just as he arrived to Zagreb, he was soon forced to flee as he was a Russian citizen, and as such he was dangerous to the authorities.
 His expulsion was ordered by Ban Josip Šokčević, who hated him as well as members of the Party of Rights; Šokčević was advised to do so by Bishop Josip Juraj Strossmayer.

 After Austria was defeated by Prussia in the Battle of Königgrätz in 1866 and after Franz Joseph I of Austria was crowned as Hungarian king in 1867, Kvaternik got amnesty from the Austrian Emperor and approval for his return.
 Ban Levin Rauch also gave him Austrian citizenship and permitted him to work as a lawyer.
 As of then, Kvaternik worked as a lawyer and also dealt with history.
 He published his book "Eastern Question and the Croats" in two volumes.
-Kvaternik was also involved in publishing activities; between 1868-70 he wrote for the magazine Hrvat (The Croat).
+Kvaternik was also involved in publishing activities; between 1868 and 1870 he wrote for the magazine Hrvat (The Croat).
 In 1871 he was publishing an official newspaper of the "Party of Rights Hrvatska".

 Meanwhile, Rakijaš was released from prison and went to Zagreb where he closely cooperated with Kvaternik.
 Rakijaš soon moved to Karlovac and was employed as a police officer with Kvaternik's help by captain Fabiani, a supporter of the Party of Rights.
 The Grenzers would be in Karlovac on every Friday, which Rakijaš used to explain them the political situation.
 Croats were disappointed by creation of the dual monarchy in 1867, and with the Croatian-Hungarian Agreement in 1868, but were pleased with the unification of the Military Frontier with rest of Croatia.
 However, the people of the Military Frontier feared the Hungarian influence and higher taxes.